Forsaken0129/easydomainscanner/Readme.txt

-This is EasyDomainScanner tool which will help  you to find hidden domains for testing purpose and XSS{Cross Site Scripting Vulnerabiltiy}Check also in one go.
+This is EasyDomainScanner tool which will help  you to find hidden domains for testing purpose.
 Made By Eshan Sharma//Mahir Khurana//Yash Kumar.

 Please Read Installation instruction and usage also.